PavanAdarsh/basic_cpu/README.md

-Consists of a RISC-V, non-pipelined implementation of a processor, capable of executing upto 12 instructions.
+Consists of a RISC-V, single-cycled non-pipelined implementation of a processor, capable of executing upto 13 instructions.